Lydsi-Pi/Kotori/README.md

 # kotori-repo

-Multi-functional Discord anime bot with a wide variety of features and commands built with JavaScript.
+Multi-functional Discord anime bot with a wide variety of useful features and commands built using JavaScript.